-- Meet all admission requirements. - Complete a Recommended Program of Study. - Complete a minimum of fifteen semester credit hours (15 SCH) of courses in the following four academic areas. - Demonstrate competencies in reading, writing, and oral communication.
-Courses that satisfy the competencies include Composition I (ENGL 1301) and Public Speaking (SPCH 1315). - Twenty-five percent of coursework in the Recommended Program of Study must be completed at Lamar Institute of Technology. - Earn at least a 'C' in Composition I (ENGL 1301) and Contemporary Mathematics I (MATH 1332) or College Algebra (MATH 1314) courses used to satisfy the Recommended Program of Study. - Earn at least a 'C' in all courses in the Recommended Program of Study. - Earn a minimum of a 2.0 Cumulative Grade Point Average for all courses within the Recommended Program of Study. - Complete additional requirements of individual programs. - Complete the College Success Skills Course (DORI 200). - Successfully complete all Texas Success Initiative (TSI) requirements.
+- · Meet all admission requirements. - · Complete a Recommended Program of Study. - Complete a minimum of fifteen semester credit hours (15 SCH) of general education courses in humanities/fine arts, social/behavioral sciences, and natural science/mathematics. - Demonstrate competencies in reading, writing, and oral communication.
+Courses that satisfy the competencies include Composition I (ENGL 1301) and Public Speaking (SPCH 1315). - Twenty-five percent of coursework in the Recommended Program of Study must be completed at Lamar Institute of Technology. - Earn at least a 'C' in Composition I (ENGL 1301) and Contemporary Mathematics I (MATH 1332) or College Algebra (MATH 1314) courses used to satisfy the Recommended Program of Study. - Earn at least a 'C' in all courses in the Recommended Program of Study. - · Earn a minimum of a 2.0 Cumulative Grade Point Average for all courses within the Recommended Program of Study. - · Complete additional requirements of individual programs. - Complete the College Success Skills Course (DORI 200). - Successfully complete all Texas Success Initiative (TSI) requirements.